laurencedawson/ZoomableImageView/README.md

 	zoomableImageView.setImageBitmap( bitmap );

+## Demo

+A working demo of the class in use can be seen in the app [Reddit Sync](https://play.google.com/store/apps/details?id=com.laurencedawson.reddit_sync).
+Clicking on a thumbnail will open up a fullscreen ZoomableImageView.

 ## License
 The code in this project is licensed under the Apache Software License 2.0, per the terms of the included LICENSE file.